New Technologies, Automation And The Future

 Demographics, Productivity Growth and Labor Force Adjustments

-Over the last four decades, productivity gains have been labor saving.
+Over the last four decades, productivity gains have been labor-saving.
 In fact, these gains have wiped out a huge number of middle class jobs.
 However, if we look out over a longer time frame, the picture is somewhat different.
 Economic growth is constrained by the labor supply and its productivity.
-We know that for most developed countries, populations and as a consequence labor supplies are falling.
+We know that for most developed countries, populations and as a consequence, labor supplies are falling.
 That means that economic growth depends exclusively on productivity growth.
-For most developing countries, economic growth will benefit from both rising populations and growing productivity.
+For most developing countries, economic growth will benefit from both rising population and growing productivity.
 MGI points out:

 "…peak employment will occur in most countries within 50 years.
 The expected decline in the share of the working-age population will open an economic growth gap: roughly half of the sources of economic growth from the past half century (employment growth) will evaporate as populations age.
 Even at historical rates of productivity growth, economic growth could be nearly halved.
 Automation could compensate for at least some of these demographic trends.
 We estimate the productivity injection it could give to the global economy as being between 0.8 and 1.4 percent of global GDP annually, assuming that human labor replaced by automation would rejoin the workforce and be as productive as it was in 2014.
 Considering the labor substitution effect alone, we calculate that, by 2065, automation could potentially add productivity growth in the largest economies in the world (G19 plus Nigeria) that is the equivalent of an additional 1.1 billion to 2.3 billion full-time workers."

-Table 3 provides MGI's estimates of the full time equivalent (FTE) GDP gap in 2065 of assuming today's productivity and current population projections and today's GDP/FTE.
+Table 3 provides MGI's estimates of the full-time equivalent (FTE) GDP gap in 2065 of assuming today's productivity and current population projections and today's GDP/FTE.
 So, for example, the US GDP/FTE would be 4% less than it is now because of the labor force decline.
 MGI concludes for developed nations:

 "Automation can provide the productivity boost required to meet economic growth projections that they otherwise would struggle to attain without other significant productivity growth accelerators.
 These economies thus have a major interest in pursuing rapid automation adoption."

-Table 3. - FTE Gap Between FTE Projections and Number of FTE's Needed to Maintain GDP per Capita as Percent FTE's in 2014
+Table 3 - FTE Gap Between FTE Projections and Number of FTEs Needed to Maintain GDP per Capita as Percent FTEs in 2014

 Source: McKinsey Global Institute, A Future That Works: Automation, Employment, and Productivity

-While this is an interesting exercise, I remain far more concerned about labor supply surpluses resulting accelerating labor-saving automation than slower economic growth resulting from labor supply shortages.
+While this is an interesting exercise, I remain far more concerned about labor supply surpluses, resulting from accelerating labor-saving automation than slower economic growth resulting from labor supply shortages.

 Investing - Who Produces Automation Equipment?

 Automation is clearly accelerating so it is reasonable to ask who the producers are.
 A list is provided in Table 4.
 Many of the companies have been around for a long time and getting into automation is an evolution from their main focus.
-Examples include Amazon, Boeing, Honda, Hyundai, Kawasaki, Lockheed, Samsung and Toyota.
-"Purer" automation plays include ABB Robotics, AeroVironment, Fanuc, iRobot, Intuitive Surgica, Swisslog and Titan.
+Examples include Amazon (NASDAQ:AMZN), Boeing (NYSE:BA), Honda (NYSE:HMC), Hyundai (OTC:HYMLF), Kawasaki (OTCPK:KWHIY), Lockheed (NYSE:LMT), Samsung (OTC:SSNNF) and Toyota (NYSE:TM).
+"Purer" automation plays include ABB Robotics (NYSE:ABB), AeroVironment (NASDAQ:AVAV), Fanuc (OTCPK:FANUY), iRobot (NASDAQ:IRBT), Intuitive Surgical (NASDAQ:ISRG), Swisslog (OTC:SLHGF) and Titan (OTCQX:TITXF).
 A relatively large number of these firms are Japanese.

 Source: Robotics Business Review